TrAyZeN/nanox-app-builder/README.md

-# Ledger Application Builder
+# Ledger Nano X Application Builder

-This container image contains all dependencies to compile an application for the Nano S.
+This container image contains all dependencies to compile an application for the Nano X.

 ## Build the container image